Fang-Molly/CS-Note/UNIX/UNIX Tutorial for Beginners.md

 * `ls -l` : (long listing) lists contents of current directory with extra details

+* `ls -lh` : show in human readable format the size fo the files

 * `ls /home/user/*.txt` : lists all files in /home/user ending in .txt

 ## 2.2 Making Directories